reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 We notice that calling service with Feign HTTP client is fairly simple compared to other [HTTP clients](https://reflectoring.io/comparison-of-java-http-clients/).

 You can see it in action by running `givenTwoNumbersReturnAddition` test in the example code shared on [Github](#example-code).

+**Notes on testing**:

+We would use Wiremock to emulate the service implementation.
+[WireMock](https://wiremock.org/) is a web service mocking and stubbing tool.
+It works by emulating a real HTTP server to which the test code can connect as if it were a real online service.
+It allows for HTTP response stubbing, request verification, proxy/interception, stub recording/playback, and fault injection.

+It is particularly useful to emulate error scenarios that are difficult to achive with real service implementation.
+With these emulated interactions we rest assured that when such errors occur, our client error handling logic works as expected.

 ## Getting Familiar with Annotations
 OpenFeign uses a different set of annotations for defining HTTP requests and their parameters.
 Here's a table of commonly used OpenFeign annotations with examples: